 Admitted students with an undergraduate degree in a field other than Computer Science must satisfactorily complete an approved schedule of twelve courses, which includes:

-B. Elective courses: At least eight additional COSI courses numbered 100 or greater of which one must be COSI 131a; one may be chosen from the following courses: COSI 115bj, COSI 152aj, COSI 152bj, COSI 153aj, COSI 153bj, COSI 154aj, COSI 293aj, COSI 210aj, COSI 200ab and COSI 210a.
+B. Elective courses: At least nine additional COSI courses numbered 100 or greater of which one must be COSI 131a; one may be chosen from the following courses: COSI 115bj, COSI 152aj, COSI 152bj, COSI 153aj, COSI 153bj, COSI 154aj, COSI 293aj, COSI 210aj, COSI 200ab and COSI 210a.
 Only one independent study or one JBS course may count as a 100 level elective.
 Students who have previously taken the equivalent of any core course may petition the Graduate Program Director for an exemption allowing them to substitute an additional COSI course numbered 100 or greater.

 Please click here to see computer science course offerings for 2018 - 2019:

 Please see full listing of computer science learning goals, course requirements, and courses offered in this year's bulletin: https://www.brandeis.edu/registrar/bulletin/provisional/courses/subjects/1400.html#learninggoals